sigmorphon/sigmorphon.github.io/workshops/2020/index.md

 This workshop provides a forum for these researchers to interact and become exposed to each others’ ideas and research.

+## Registration

+Registration for SIGMORPHON is conducted through the [ACL website](https://acl2020.org/registration/).
+Early registration ends at 23:59 EDT (UTC - 6)June 26, 2020.
+Regular registration will be available throughout the end of the conference.

 ## Accepted Papers

 We are happy to announce that the following papers have been accepted to be presented at our workshop: